anthobarbarich/paradisecity/content/transport.md

 We’re happy to see you will make use of our bus services.

 Here are the schedules for the weekend.
-Please make sure you are present 15 minutes before departure.
+Please make sure you are present at least 15 minutes before departure.

 ![](/images/uploads/bus.jpg)